Dutch Brigade (Peninsular War): The march to Spain

-The brigade had to march all the way to Spain.
-Transport by sea was impossible due to the blockade by the Royal Navy.
+Since transport by sea was impossible due to the blockade by the Royal Navy, the brigade had to march all the way to Spain, a distance of over 2,000 kilometres.
 The troops first marched to Paris, by way of Antwerp, Ghent, Lille, and Amiens.
-Though French authorities had promised support, it turned out that none of the local authorities had been made aware that they were to provide food and shelter.
-The Dutch quartermaster, O.J.
-Romar, was often fobbed off by the local French commanders and had to organize victualling himself.
-This depleted his war chest prematurely.
-Soldiers often had to buy food themselves from their meager pay (three stuivers a day), a sum which could not provide adequate sustenance.
+Although French authorities had promised support, it turned out that none of the local authorities had been made aware that they were to provide food and shelter.
+The Dutch quartermaster, O. J. Romar, was often fobbed off by the local French commanders and had to organize victualling himself.
+This depleted his war chest.
+Soldiers often had to buy food themselves from their pay (three stuivers a day), a sum which could not provide adequate sustenance.
 Hunger and fatigue caused a growing stream of stragglers.
-The younger officers, though they lived in more luxurious circumstances and traveled in carriages, began to criticise Chassé openly.
+The younger officers began to criticise Chassé openly.

 The brigade arrived in Saint-Denis near Paris on 19 September.
-At this time its strength was 2130 men and 846 horses.
-Chassé immediately complained to Minister Janssens about the lack of support he had received.
-The Minister instructed the Dutch ambassador in Paris, Admiral Verhuell, to press the French authorities to fulfil their obligations, and to pay the promised advances using the Paris bankers Audenet and Slingeland.
+By this time its strength was 2,130 men and 846 horses.
+Chassé complained to Kingdom of Holland Minister Janssens about the lack of support he had received.
+The Minister instructed the Dutch ambassador in Paris, Admiral Verhuell, to press the French authorities to fulfil their obligations, and pay the promised advances through the Paris bankers Audenet and Slingeland.
 On 20 September, the brigade paraded before Queen Hortense de Beauharnais, King Louis' estranged wife.
-The next day Emperor Napoleon impressed the soldiers by inspecting the brigade with Marshal Lefebvre.
-Napoleon used the occasion to change the organisation of the infantry battalions: their complement of nine companies was reduced to six, thereby beefing up the strength of the companies.
-He also decreed that the brigade would become part of the so-called German division, composed of troops from a number of German states that were allied with the French Empire, which was commanded by General Leval.
-This division was to become part of IV Corps under the command of Marshal Lefebvre.
-Finally, Napoleon organised two depots, one for the infantry in Saint-Denis, and one for the cavalry in Versailles, where stragglers and sick personnel (208 men, among whom was Major Steinmetz) were to be collected for eventual transport to their units in Spain.
+The next day Emperor Napoleon honored the brigade with an inspection with Marshal Lefebvre.
+Napoleon used the occasion to change the organisation of the infantry battalions reducing their nine companies to six, thereby beefing up the strength of the individual companies.
+He also decreed that the brigade would become part of the German division, composed of troops from a number of German states that were allied with the French Empire commanded by General Leval.
+The German division was to become part of IV Corps under the command of Marshal Lefebvre.
+Finally, Napoleon organised two depots, one for the infantry in Saint-Denis, and another for the cavalry in Versailles, where stragglers and sick personnel (208 men, among whom was Major Steinmetz) were to be collected for eventual transfer to their units in Spain.